sohil344/Jenkins-Terraform_Ansible-AWS/README.md

-# Jenkins-Terraform_Ansible-AWS
+# Terraform_Ansible-AWS
-AWS infra provisioning using Jenkins &amp; Terraform and Package installation using Ansible
+AWS infra provisioning using Terraform and Package installation using Ansible